khwoat/flutter_course-expense_tracker_app/README.md

 # basic_expense_tracker_app

 This project is the one of the training projects of Flutter & Dart - The Complete Guide course.
+From this project, I learned about theming and UI responsive.

 ## Getting Started